Beep2049/Learning-V.2/README.md

 Majority is in Python but as I get more versed with different languages I will add more projects to it and update the read.me(s).

-Hope you enjoy the learning procecss as much as I do.
+Hope you enjoy the learning process as much as I do.

 ---